 Over the past eight years, Totsapalooza has hosted internationally celebrated children’s authors like Oliver Jeffers and Julia Donaldson (and The Gruffalo) and Dennis Lee, award-winning Canadian creators such as Heather Mattick, Ashley Spires, Kevin Sylvester, Cybele Young, as well as countless emerging artists and artisans.

-Totsapalooza has also featured a veritable who’s-who of Canadian indie rock: from stalwarts like Dave Bidini (Rheostatics) and Don Kerr (Communism) to mainstays The Bicycles, Bellwoods Trinity, Hooded Fang and The Monkey Bunch.
+Totsapalooza has also featured a veritable who’s-who of Canadian indie rock: from renowned musicians like Fred Penner, Dave Bidini (Rheostatics) and Don Kerr (Communism) to acclaimed bands such as The Bicycles, Bellwoods Trinity, Hooded Fang and The Monkey Bunch.

 For a video clip of our 2013 show with Oliver Jeffers, shot by Jenn Catanazaro and featuring a song that Don Kerr especially penned for the event, just click here.